superg3m/ion/README.md

 <bool_literal> ::= "true" | "false"
 <identifier> ::= e.g(name, test, foo, bar)

 - Language Features
+    - [] Out of order compilation (remove the need for function prototypes and forward declares)
+    - [] Parse multiple files (How do you even build the ast?
+Do you build it seperately and just connect it somehow?)
     - [] Defer
     - [] Functions
     - [] Structs